Zak Bartley

 Balance Billing

-Alternatively, the therapist can bill the insurance company on behalf of the patient prior to billing the patient directly.
+Alternatively, the therapist can bill the insurance company prior to billing the patient.
 Once the insurance company covers their approved amount, the patient is billed for the remaining cost, also known as balance billing.
-In-network providers can't balance bill, and it's restricted by laws for providers with Medicare or Medicaid patients.
+Typically it is illegal for In-network providers to balance bill, and it's restricted by laws for providers with Medicare or Medicaid patients.
 It's crucial for providers to consult their state laws before attempting balance billing.

 By balance billing, the provider has the potential to receive the full amount billed, but patients may be confused or frustrated with the additional bill.
 Good communication with the patient beforehand can avoid misunderstandings and dissatisfaction.